BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

 For a list of what drops you should expect from bosses, while using this mod, see [expected_drops.md](https://github.com/BLCM/bl3mods/blob/master/Apocalyptech/loot_changes/better_loot/expected_drops.md).

+Note that this mod intentionally doesn't touch the rarity values in Stormblind Complex / Arms Race, since those are rather intentionally balanced as part of that level's unique challenge.
+The only Designer's Cut specific changes here is drop quantity increases from Heavyweight Harker.

 Changelog
 =========

+**v1.2.0** - Nov 12, 2020
+ * Updated with Heavyweight Harker from DLC5.
+This was already a guaranteed drop, but it's a wide pool, so increased the quantity a bit.

 **v1.1.0** - Oct 3, 2020
  * Updated with DLC4 enemies